robbie-jack/PuffinEngine/README.md

 # Puffin Engine
-Puffin is a 3D Game Engine built with Vulkan which serves as a foundation for different features and techniques I want to experiemtn with such as Lighting, Ray Tracing, Procedural Generation, Physics, etc...
+Puffin is a 3D Game Engine built with Vulkan which serves as a foundation for different features and techniques I want to experiment with, including Lighting, Ray Tracing, Procedural Generation, Physics, etc...

 Uses the following API's/Libraries: